 I agree 42.
 I don't good parenting should be defined as how much of a slave you are to your children!
 In fact, I think most children need to be catered to less.

 I agree with you also, 42.
 Motherhood is not one-size-fits -all and I think mothers that don't fit a mold tend to get criticized.
 And there are things many if not most moms probably think and feel and don't feel comfortable expressing because of how much judgment it brings.
+I don't think parents who drive their kids around and do a lot for them are slaves to them or necessarily catering to them though.

 Being at a child's beck and call is my definition of a slave.
 I know that people will protest that they do it out of love.
 To me, HAVING to de menial tasks is grunt work that I'd rather not do!